-A second alternative explanation is that the information about other people's admissions affected people's construal of the behaviors in question, consistent with previous research demonstrating how a survey's design (e.g. question order, response options) can shape respondents' interpretations of the questions posed therein (Schwarz and Scheuring 1988; Schwarz and Bienias 1990; Schwarz, Bless, Bohner, Harlacher, and Kellenbenz 1991; Schwarz 1999).
-Specifically, in the High condition, participants may have inferred the behaviors to be broadly defined; seeing more people admitting to them may have lead participants to think of more instances in which they had engaged in sensitive behaviors (for example: seeing that a large proportion of previous respondents had admitted to "cheating on a partner," participants may have interpreted this item broadly, to include a wide range of activities - from flirting with a person other than one's relationship partner to having sexual intercourse with such a person).
-By contrast, in the Low or Missing conditions, seeing that few previous respondents had responded affirmatively, participants may have inferred the behaviors to be narrowly defined, resulting in lower admission rates.
-However, a follow-up experiment (Study 1C) suggests that this explanation cannot account for the results of Study 1A.
+Study 1C.
+A second alternative explanation is that the information about other people's admissions affected people's construal of the behaviors in question - consistent with previous research demonstrating how a survey's design (e.g. question order, response options) can shape respondents' interpretations of the questions posed therein (e.g., Schwarz and Scheuring 1988).
+In the High condition, participants may have inferred the behaviors to be broadly defined; seeing more people admitting to them may have lead participants to think of more instances in which they had engaged in sensitive behaviors.
+For example, seeing that a large proportion of previous respondents had admitted to "cheating on a partner," participants may have interpreted this item broadly, to include a wide range of activities - from flirting with a person other than one's relationship partner to having sexual intercourse with such a person.
+By contrast, in the Low or Missing conditions, seeing that few previous respondents had responded affirmatively, participants may have inferred the behaviors to be narrowly defined, resulting in lower AARs.
+However, a follow-up experiment (Study 1C) suggests that this explanation cannot account for our results.